Research

 Zhao, B., Castañeda, I.S., Bradley, R.S., Salacup, J.M., de Wet, G.A., Daniels, W.C., Schneider, T. (2021).
 Development of an in-situ branched glycerol dialkyl glycerol tetraether (brGDGT) calibration in Lake 578, southern Greenland.
 Organic Geochemistry. doi: https://doi.org/10.1016/j.orggeochem.2020.104168

-Lake sediments as paleo climatic and environmental history archives - Case studies from Ecuador and Switzerland (Dissertation/ PhD Thesis)
+Lake sediments as paleo climatic and environmental history archives - Case studies from Ecuador and Switzerland (PhD Thesis), SNSF project page

 In 2018, I obtained my PhD at the Oeschger Centre for Climate Change Research (OCCR), University of Bern, Switzerland supervised by Prof. Dr. Martin Grosjean.
 We investigated chronologically-well constrained lake sedimentary records of seven lakes at different altitudes located in the Cajas National Park, Ecuador, as well as a record from the Ponte Tresa basin of Lake Lugano, Switzerland.
 We applied a range of methods to reconstruct local eutrophication (green pigments, Lake Lugano), anthropogenic pollution (heavy metals, and polycyclic aromatic compounds, Ecuador), climate (ENSO, Lake Pallcacocha), and additionally established a tephrochronology for the studied lakes in Cajas Nationalpark.